• Share this on:

 Peru remains the most dominant supplier

-In the last decade, Peruvian avocado exports to Europe have grown the most.
-Peru is now the leading supplier of avocados to Europe.
-The country accounts for over 300,000 tonnes of Europe’s import, which is almost 40% of the total European supply.
-This development has also turned into a handicap for Peruvian growers, because as soon as the Peruvian harvest starts, the large volumes drive prices down.
+Peru is the leading supplier of avocados to Europe.
+The country accounts for almost 40% of the total foreign supply to Europe.
+This sheer volume has also turned into a handicap for Peruvian growers: as soon as the Peruvian harvest starts, the large volumes drive prices down.

-Peruvian suppliers are competitive, well organised and are able to keep supplies for a long season, although not year-round.
-During this period, it will be difficult to compete and profit margins will often be lower.
-Countries with similar seasons such as South Africa and Kenya feel the impact of the planning, volume and quality of the Peruvian harvest.
+Peruvian suppliers are competitive, well-organised and can manage large volumes.
+They are able to keep supplies available for a long season (April to September), although not year-round.
+July to August are the peak months for avocados.
+When Peru is in full harvest, it is difficult to compete, and profit margins will often be lower.
+Countries with similar seasons, like South Africa and Kenya, feel the impact of the Peruvian supply.
+Nevertheless, they do manage to compete with Peru, especially early in the Peruvian season.

 Colombian avocado growers fill in the seasonal gaps

 Colombia has taken a big step forward in production.
-Europe is the main export market for Colombian avocados.
-In a matter of years it surpassed Kenya, South Africa, Mexico and Chile.
+In a matter of years, its export volume to Europe surpassed that of Kenya, South Africa and Mexico.

 Israel excels in quality, not price

-Israel is not the strongest competitor in volumes or price.
-In a good market, the country competes in quality and innovative breeding and production programmes.
+Israel may not be the strongest competitor in production volumes or price, but in a good market the country competes with a high-quality supply.

 Tips:

 • Maintain close contact with buyers about market conditions and act accordingly.
-For example, if other suppliers have extended their supply season to Europe, you could decide to postpone your harvest.
+For example, when dominant suppliers are still active on the European market you could decide to postpone your harvest or find more attractive markets.
+Make sure to monitor the dry matter or maturity of your crop.

 The avocado trade has become a mature business with many professional players.
 This has raised the bar to a very high level.
-There are several large multinational companies with associated growers or grower associations.
-Professional exporters such as Peru’s Camposol, Colombia’s Cartama and Kakuzi in Kenya increase their businesses through acquisitions and mergers.
+There are several large companies with associated growers and an international presence.
+Professional exporters such as Peru’s Camposol, Colombia’s Cartama and Westfalia in South Africa increase their businesses through acquisitions and mergers.

 To secure their market, Camposol has set up their own trading office in the Netherlands and invested in avocado cultivation in other origins, such as Colombia.
 By doing this they will reach the strategic goal of becoming a year-round player.
 With a reliable, year-round supply and presence in Europe, Camposol has the tools to negotiate directly with European supermarkets.